petershin/liferay-learn/docs/dxp-cloud/latest/en/reference/platform-limitations.md

 ## Network Configuration

-These limitations apply to the network configuration of your services in a DXP Cloud environment:
+These limitations apply to the network configuration of your services in a Liferay Cloud environment:

 * **Changes to Custom Domains**: There may be a delay (up to 60 minutes) for changes or additions to custom domains to propagate.